-- Increase the plants in your diet for heart-healthy fiber that helps rid the cholesterol from your body!
-Non-starchy vegetables are your best friends due to their low calorie, low carb content, but fruits and whole grains are also beneficial as well as nuts, seeds and beans/legumes.
+Increase the plants in your diet.
+Heart-healthy fiber helps rid cholesterol from your body.
+Non-starchy vegetables are your best friends due to their low calorie and low carb content.
+Fruits and whole grains are also beneficial, as well as nuts, seeds and beans and legumes.

-- Soy has also been shown to help lower cholesterol.
-The recommendation is 25 grams per day which can be consumed by a scoop of low sugar soy protein powder mixed into your smoothie or oatmeal or by incorporating tofu, edamame and/or plain or light soy milk into your meal plan.
+Soy has also been shown to help lower cholesterol.
+The recommendation is 25 grams per day which can be consumed by a scoop of low sugar soy protein powder mixed into your smoothie or oatmeal or by incorporating tofu, edamame, and/or plain or light soy milk into your meal plan.
 Make sure to check with your doctor before adding new supplements to your existing diet.

-Other tips - Don’t be scared of “high cholesterol” foods.
-The dietary cholesterol in your food doesn’t matter; it’s the saturated fats, fiber, and trans fats that effect your blood cholesterol levels.
+Don’t be scared of “high cholesterol” foods.
+The dietary cholesterol in your food doesn’t matter — it’s the saturated fats, fiber, and trans fats that affect your blood cholesterol levels.